top of page

 -

 How much does it cost to join?Our fees for joining are relatively low and if the fees are a concern there are many options to support you with these fees.
-To join our team costs $225.
+To join our team costs $230.
 This amount will cover all league and team fees and allow your rider to practice with our team. $100 is our local team fee, however we have a sliding scale.
 When you register for our team you may elect to pay $25-$150 depending on what is a comfortable amount for your family.
 You pay these fees on our team website.
 Head over the "Join Us" page. $50 for the NICA fee.
 This fee is what is paid directly to the National Organization for the infrastructure and supports they provide our team. $75 for the Wisconsin Interscholastic Cycling League (WICL) fee.
-This fee goes directly to the Wisconsin League which organizes all of the festival weekends and Wisconsin events, as well as numerous other supports for our team.
+This fee goes directly to the Wisconsin League which organizes all of the festival weekends and Wisconsin events, as well as numerous other supports for our team. $5 for the NICA technology fee.
+This pays for the technology used to register riders for the season and for festival weekends.
 Both the NICA and WICL fees are paid on the NICA PitZone website.
 If you are a new rider you will receive an email from the NICA PitZone asking you to join.
 If you are a returning rider you can login at any time.
 There are additional fees to participate in Festival Weekends.
-There are two options for covering these fees.
-Each Festival Weekend costs $75.
-There is also a Festival Season pass which covers all Festival Weekends for $300.
-To get the Festival Season Pass, register for all 6 events in the NICA PitZone website and add them to your cart.
-A promotional $150 coupon will automatically be applied.
+You can pay $75/weekend or a season pass of $300 will get you into ever event.
+A jersey is required to race and our jersey's run from $55-$125.
+Podium wear supplies our jerseys.
+Info about how to purchase these will come out in May.
+Jersey's must be purchased by July 15th in order for them to arrive before the first Festival Weekend.

 -